Whitevinyl/Flora-Drift/README.md

 FLORA DRIFT
 ===========

-Flora Drift is an interactive synth garden, which precedurally generates music &amp visuals.
+Flora Drift is an interactive synth garden, which precedurally generates music and visuals.
 It makes use of the Web Audio API to generate realtime synthesis in-browser.

 http://whitevinyldesign.com/floradrift